bvlad05/vps-setup/WEBSITE-CONF.md

 # Website configuration

-Also you can conf [generator](https://lemp-confs-generator.vercel.app/)
+Also you can use conf [generator](https://lemp-confs-generator.vercel.app/)

 ## Add user for the project
 ```sh